aim-salam/cheatsheet/README.md

       git remote -v
      ```
      If everything is okay, we can now proceed.
-   - Create a new branch in your local repository.
+   - Create a **new branch in your local repository**.
      ```bash
       git checkout -b update/example-db
      ```
    - **It's time to code.**.
-   - Then, after making changes, stage, commit and push them to the new branch in your remote repository.
+   - Then, after making changes, stage, commit and push them to the **new branch in your remote repository**.

      ```bash
      git add .